-At the turn of the century conservation and regulatory agencies had reporting obligations under the UK Biodiversity Action Plan (BAP, Jackson et al. 2000) and were co-funding stakeholders of LCM2000 and LCM2007.
+At the turn of the century, conservation and regulatory agencies had reporting obligations under the UK Biodiversity Action Plan (BAP, Jackson et al. 2000) and were co-funding stakeholders of LCM2000 and LCM2007.
 Therefore, the 21 UKCEH Land Cover Classes are closely related to Biodiversity Action Plan (BAP) Broad Habitats, but they are not the same.
-BAP Broad Habitats were designed for field-based detection by botanists, not remote sensors orbiting the Earth at an altitude of circa 800km, so there are slight deviations.
+BAP Broad Habitats were designed for field-based detection by botanists rather than via satellite remote sensing, therefore there are slight deviations.
 Agencies no longer have reporting obligations under the UK BAP, but we retain the land cover descriptions to preserve consistency and comparability with earlier products.

-Describing complex land cover and habitat types that share similar nomenclatures and similar (but not equal) meanings precisely with words can be confusing for the writer, so definitely the readers.
-In most cases we could refer to UKCEH Land Cover Classes and BAP Broad Habitats synonymously without causing confusion but we sometimes we need to contrast them.
-To reduce ambiguity regarding land cover and habitat descriptions we therefore italicise UK BAP Broad Habitats when explicitly referring to these and at all times when referring to a defined class (UKCEH or UK BAP) we will begin each element with a capital letter.
+Describing complex land cover and habitat types that share similar nomenclatures and similar (but not equal) meanings precisely with words can ambiguous.
+In most cases we could refer to UKCEH Land Cover Classes and BAP Broad Habitats synonymously without causing confusion, however we sometimes we need to contrast them.
+To reduce ambiguity regarding land cover and habitat descriptions, we therefore italicise UK BAP Broad Habitats when explicitly referring to these.
+At all times when referring to a defined class (UKCEH or UK BAP) we will begin each element with a capital letter.
 For example: Improved Grassland refers to the UKCEH Land Cover Class, Improved Grassland the BAP habitat.

-Some users do not require the full thematic detail of UKCEH Land Cover Classes so we also provide generalised land cover, UK CEH Aggregate Classes in our Land Parcel product.
-Table 1 shows the relationship between UKCEH Land Cover Classes and Aggregate Classes with the UK BAP Broad Habitats.
+Some users do not require the full thematic detail of UKCEH Land Cover Classes so we also provide generalised land cover UKCEH Aggregate Classes in our Land Parcel product.
+Table 1 shows the relationship between UKCEH Land Cover Classes and Aggregate Classes, with the UK BAP Broad

+Habitats.
 Usually there is a one-to-one relationship between UK BAP Broad Habitats and derived UKCEH Land Cover Classes.
 However, the UK BAP Standing water and Canals and the UK BAP Rivers and Streams are represented by a single UKCEH Land Cover Class, Freshwater.
 There is not a UK BAP for saltwater, but we separate saltwater and freshwater when possible, so include a UKCEH LCM Saltwater class.
 In two cases, we have found it appropriate to split UK BAP Broad Habitats.
-The UK BAP Dwarf Shrub and Heath class is split into UKCEH Land Cover Classes Heather, and Heather Grassland.
+The UK BAP Dwarf Shrub and Heath class is split into UKCEH Land Cover Classes Heather and Heather Grassland.
 The UK BAP Built up Areas and Gardens class is split into UKCEH Land Cover Classes Urban and Suburban.
 Fuller details are given in Appendices 1 & 2.